romana/rlog/README.md

-# rlog - A simple Golang logger without external dependencies
+# rlog - A simple Golang logger with lots of features and no external dependencies

 Rlog is a simple logging package.
 It is configurable 'from the outside' via environment variables and has no dependencies other than the standard Golang